-If the Player’s first 2 cards add up to 6, 7, 8 or 9, it stands.
-Even so, there are instances where the dealer can deal an extra card on the “Banco” field.
+If the Player’s first 2 cards equal 6, 7, 8, or 9, no extra card is dealt.
+However, there are times when the dealer can deal another card, placing it on the field marked “Banco”.

-However, if the Banker’s total of the first 2 cards dealt is 3 and the Player’s third card is not 8, the Banker draws an extra card.
-Should the banker’s first 2 cards total 6 and the Player’s third card is 6 or 7, the banker is dealt an extra card.
+If the first 2 cards in the Banker’s hand totals 3 and the Player’s third card is not an 8, the Banker draws an extra card.
+If the banker’s first 2 cards add up to 6 and the Player’s third card is 6 or 7, then the banker is dealt another card.

 Betting on the Banker

-Note that the rules that determine the third card are quite cumbersome, but all are explained in the casino software.
-Rules relating to the Player are not the same as those relating to the Banker.
+Keep in mind that the rules that decide whether a third card is dealt are rather burdensome.
+However, all these rules should explained somewhere on the casino website.
+Also, the rules that apply the Player are not the same as those that apply to the Banker.

 Betting on the Player

 There are several unique reasons to bet on the player.
 The biggest reason is that you can walk away with all of your winnings right after the results are declared.
 For example, if you wager $50 and win, you will get your original amount back and receive an extra $50 (amount won).